 Lentus can design, develop and manufacture a range of products using filament winding, these include:

 - Tension Elements: Tension elements can take the form of rods, bands, straps or tethers.
-These can be used in a wide range of applications including cryogenic applications where thermal isolation and mechanical performance is important and electrical applications where electrical isolation is the main driver for a composite part.
+These are used in many areas including cryogenic applications where thermal isolation and mechanical performance is important and electrical applications where electrical isolation is the main driver for a composite part.
 This type of components also find applications within the aerospace sector for mounting pipework and ducting as well as aircraft interiors.

 - Lightweight Composite Pressure Vessels: These pressure vessels have applications in a range of industries from motorsport, automotive and aerospace, through to subsea, gas storage and research projects.
 A typical motorsport application would be for a pressure vessel in the sub 1000cc range that has an operating pressure of around 300Bar with a typical burst pressure in excess of 1000Bar.
 Bladders and diaphragm can be included in these pressure vessels to produce accumulators for pressure damping and pressure compensation.